arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 <a name="Title" />
-# Building and Publishing PHP Applications with Windows Azure Websites (OS X) #
+# Building and Publishing PHP Applications with Microsoft Azure Websites (OS X) #

 ---
 <a name="Overview" />
 ## Overview ##

-In this hands-on lab, you will explore the basic elements of the Windows Azure **Websites** service by creating a simple [PHP](http://www.php.net) application and deploying it using **FTP deployment**.
+In this hands-on lab, you will explore the basic elements of the Microsoft Azure **Websites** service by creating a simple [PHP](http://www.php.net) application and deploying it using **FTP deployment**.

 <a name="Objectives" />
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create the Web Site from the Windows Azure portal
+- Create the Web Site from the Microsoft Azure portal
 - Create a simple PHP application and deploy it using FTP
-- Create a new Web Site with the Git publishing feature enabled using the Windows Azure Command-Line Tools for Mac and Linux and then deploy the application using GIT
+- Create a new Web Site with the Git publishing feature enabled using the Microsoft Azure Command-Line Tools for Mac and Linux and then deploy the application using GIT

 <a name="Prerequisites" />
 ### Prerequisites ###